brandonwkerns/lpt-matlab/README.md

 5) Run the feature identification script.

-   Outputs will be named "LPT_feature*.mat"
+   Outputs will be named "LPT_features*"

 6) Run the tracking script.

-   Outputs will be named "LPT_track*.mat"
+   Outputs will be named "LPT_tracks*"